ParthawGoswami/Federated-Vehicular-Network-FVN-in-Flower-framework/FVN setup on CloudLab/Process to use CloudLab.md

-## How you use CloudLab for FVN setup or FVN with flower framework.
+## How we can use CloudLab for FVN setup or FVN with flower framework.

 * Atfirst choose a CloudLab profile based on your hardware requirement.
 Hardware specification you can find from this link(https://docs.cloudlab.us/hardware.html).
 I have chosen m400 node from CloudLab Utah cluster for my experiment.
 You can change node based on node availability and RAM, CPU core, CPU speed etc.